FaultyTwo/MAX51X-arduino-lib/README.md

 # MAX51X
-An Arduino library for MAX517/MAX518/MAX519, 8-bit DAC I2C with R2R Outputs.
+Arduino library for MAX517/MAX518/MAX519, 8-bit DAC I2C with R2R Outputs.

 For technical details, please refer to the [datasheet.](https://datasheets.maximintegrated.com/en/ds/MAX517-MAX519.pdf)

 ## Overview
-MAX51X is a complete Arduino library for MAX517/MAX518/MAX519.
+MAX51X is  Arduino library for interacting with MAX517/MAX518/MAX519, I2C DAC with R/2R outputs.

-**Differences between each devices:**<br>
+**Differences between devices:**<br>
-- MAX517: Only has 1 DAC, reference voltage can be adjusted.
+- **MAX517**: Only has 1 DAC, reference voltage can be adjusted.
-- MAX518: Have 2 DACs, reference voltage is the same as supply voltage for the device.
+- **MAX518**: Have 2 DACs, reference voltage is the same as supply voltage for the device.
-- MAX519: Have 2 DACs, both reference voltage can be adjusted to each own DACs.
+- **MAX519**: Have 2 DACs, both reference voltage can be adjusted to each own DAC.

-## Analog Output
+## Analog Output Calculation
 Analog output can be calculated by using the following formula:

-Vout : Vref \* (DAC_CONTENT/256)
+Vout : **Vref \* (DAC_VALUE/256)**

 ## How To Use The Library
-Include the library, then simply create an object according to each device numbers like this:
+Include the library, then simply create an object according to each device address, like this:
 ```C
 #include <MAX51X.h>
 MAX517 dvc517(0x2F);